-Based on currently available data, the minimum estimated U.S. commercial fishery-related mortality and serious injury for this stock (1.7) is less than 10% of the calculated PBR (1,180) and, therefore, can be considered to be insignificant and approaching a zero mortality and serious injury rate.
-The estimated annual level of total humancaused mortality and serious injury (1.7 [commercial fisheries] + 1.6 [unknown fisheries] + 461 [Alaska Native harvest] + 0.4 [research activities] + 2.8 [marine debris] = 468) does not exceed the PBR (11,802) for this stock.
-However, given that the population is declining for unknown reasons, and this decline is not explained by the relatively low level of known direct human-caused mortality, there is no reason to believe that limiting mortalities to the level of the PBR will reverse the decline.
-The northern fur seal was designated as depleted under the MMPA in 1988 because population levels had declined to less than 50% of levels observed in the late 1950s (1.8 million animals; 53 FR 17888, 18 May 1988) and there was no compelling evidence that carrying capacity (K) had changed substantially since the late 1950s.
-The Eastern Pacific stock of northern fur seal is classified as a strategic stock because it is designated as depleted under the MMPA.
-This stock will remain designated as depleted until population levels reach at least the lower limit of its optimum sustainable population (estimated at 60% of K; 1,080,000).
+Based on currently available data, the minimum estimated U.S. commercial fishery-related mortality and serious injury for this stock (1.1) is less than 10% of the calculated PBR (1,180) and, therefore, can be considered to be insignificant and approaching a zero mortality and serious injury rate.
+The estimated annual level of total human-caused mortality and serious injury (1.1 (commercial fisheries) + 1.8 (unknown fisheries) + 432 (Alaska Native harvest) + 0.6 (research activities) + 3.6 (marine debris/gear) + 0.2 (power plant entrainment) = 439) does not exceed the PBR (11,802) for this stock.
+However, given that the population is declining for unknown reasons, and this decline is not explained by the relatively low level of known direct human-caused mortality and serious injury, there is no reason to believe that limiting mortality and serious injury to the level of the PBR will reverse the decline.
+The northern fur seal was designated as "depleted" under the MMPA in 1988 because population levels had declined to less than 50% of levels observed in the late 1950s (1.8 million animals; 53 FR 17888, 18 May 1988) and there was no compelling evidence that carrying capacity (K) had changed substantially since the late 1950s.
+The Eastern Pacific stock of northern fur seals is classified as a strategic stock because it is designated as "depleted" under the MMPA.
+This stock will remain designated as "depleted" until population levels reach at least the lower limit of its Optimum Sustainable Population (estimated at 60% of K: 1,080,000).